Community Regeneration Funding

 Community Regeneration Funding is currently made up of:

-UK Shared Prosperity Fund main priorities are to support local businesses and communities and place.
+UK Shared Prosperity Fund main priorities are to support local businesses, communities and place, people and skills development.
 The Council has agreed on a delivery plan on how it will utilise the funds from the UK Government.
-CRF will support the delivery of the 'communities and place' theme and some of the overall UK Shared Prosperity fund allocation will be distributed to community groups to develop and deliver projects.
+CRF will support the delivery of the 'communities and place' strand by distributing capital and revenue funding for community groups and organisations to develop regeneration, town centre improvements and digital infrastructure projects.
+This fund is currently open to accept applications.

 *Please note that Badenoch & Strathspey is not eligible to apply for Highland Coastal Communities Fund as this is allocated to areas with a defined coastline.
 The Community-Led Local Development Fund in Badenoch & Strathspey is being delivered by the Cairngorms Trust.

 We administer the Regeneration Capital Grant Fund for large scale capital projects.
 This is a competitive national fund, and the Scottish Government assesses applications for funding.
-Round 11 application window has now closed, and the fund will re-open during 2025.
+The fund will re-open during 2024.

 In addition, we administer the Nature Restoration Fund for biodiversity projects throughout Highland.
 This fund is currently open to accept applications.